Governance and Economic

 Supply Chain Management Strategy and Sustainability Integration

-Governance Structure and Management Approach
+Governance and Management Structure

 Management Approach